alfadelta10010/verification/notes8.md

 	end
 endprogram
 ```
-- The `function new()` automatically creates object for A when obhject for B is created
+- The `function new()` automatically creates object for A when object for B is created

 ### Usage of classes
 - To usage a class: